 So go ahead, read on to discover New Zealand's best winter hiking trails, check out our New Zealand Winter Travel Specials, choose your trip dates, and choose your dream adventure vacation.

 1. The Tongariro Crossing

 New Zealand’s North Island has a temperate, and almost tropical climate.
 Snow and ice is very rare, the only place it’s commonly found is in the volcanic region of the Central Plateau.
-This is where you’ll find Ruapehu Ski area, and New Zealand’s best day hike; the Tongariro Crossing.
+This is where you’ll find Ruapehu Ski Area, and New Zealand’s best day hike; the Tongariro Alpine Crossing.